karanurao/karanurao/README.md

 Welcome!
 Karan here and this is my official github page.
 I am learing and will always be learning and this github is one part of it.
 Lets cherish all the internet things.

 • Interested in tech stuff and digital growth.<br>
-• Currently focusing on web applications (React).<br>
+• Currently focusing on web applications.<br>
-• Doing freelance stuff around, digital marketing and servies.

 Feel free to connect with me if there is anything you want to talk about :)